 Living trusts have become a popular way to bypass the costly, public, and time-consuming process of probate and enables your successor trustee to carry out your wishes.
 We have created a simple step-by-step process to help you transfer your assets into a living trust:

 A living trust has many benefits such as avoiding probate, protecting the privacy of your beneficiaries, the ability for your successor trustee to manage your affairs in the event that you become incapacitated, and the protection of minor beneficiaries’ assets.
 Look into additional benefits to see if a living trust would be a good fit for you.

 STEP 2: Categorize your Assets

-Make a list of your assets and seperate into the four main categories:
+Make a list of your assets and separate into the four main categories:

 STEP 3: Create a Simple Will

 A living trust is just one part of your estate plan and does not negate the need to have a will.
 This will help you divy assets that are not included in your living trust.